Jeff Gordon's First Stock Car Race - October 20, 1990

 The race featured five past or future Winston Cup champions

-addition, there were six past or future Busch series
+addition, there were six past or future Nationwide series

 champions with a combined seven titles in the event.

-And if that wasn't enough, a future two-time Craftsman Truck series
+If that wasn't enough, a future three-time Craftsman Truck series

 champion also started at Rockingham that day.*